Michael Blower: Personal life

-After his studies at university, he did two years' National Service in Singapore and was commissioned in the Royal Engineers.
+After his studies at university, Blower did two years' National Service in Singapore and was commissioned in the Royal Engineers.
 After an interval working in Brussels and in Minneapolis, Minnesota, he returned to the UK with his young family in late 1959 and settled in West Surrey.
-His great grandfather was the prominent American Jurist, philanthropist and US Ambassador to Belgium and Russia at the turn of the 20th century, Judge Lambert Tree.
+His great-grandfather was the American Jurist, philanthropist and US Ambassador to Belgium and Russia at the turn of the 20th century, Judge Lambert Tree.
 His mother's half-brother was the Conservative MP Ronald Tree, his first cousins the horse trainer Jeremy Tree, painter Michael Lambert Tree and 1960's supermodel Penelope Tree.
-He married Bernadette Muûls (1933-2019), also Brussels-born, niece of the prominent Belgian diplomat and sometime Belgian Ambassador to (West) Germany and the UN in Geneva, Baron Fernand Muûls, in 1958.
+He married Bernadette Muûls (1933–2019), also Brussels-born, niece of the prominent Belgian diplomat and sometime Belgian Ambassador to (West) Germany and the UN in Geneva, Baron Fernand Muûls, in 1958.
 He was elected Fellow RIBA in 1969 and Fellow RSA in 1987.
 Blower has filled over 200 sketchbooks with thousands of drawings of the people and places of West Surrey.
 Some of these have been published.

-There are three surviving sons (of four), two daughters and 11 grandchildren.
+Blower was parent to four boys, two daughters, and had 11 grandchildren.
 The eldest child, Patrick Blower (b 1959), MA is the noted British cartoonist and illustrator, formerly Evening Standard diary cartoonist (having taken over from Raymond Jackson 'JAK') and Sunday Times feature cartoonist.
-He is currently the chief political cartoonist at The Telegraph and has been a contributor to the BBC, Guardian Online and Private Eye over many years.
-Robert Blower (b 1960), BA DipArch RIBA studied architecture and urban design at the Universities of Greenwich, Westminster, Kingston and The South Bank, all in London.
-Robert joined Stedman Blower Architects in 1990.
-He ceased being involved in the day-to-day operation of the practice in 2007, but continues as an architect.
-The youngest son Damien, also an architect, has been the Principal of Stedman Blower since 1996.
-Michael is an hereditary Freeman of the City of Shrewsbury following generations of Blowers before him.
-Major John Blower, soldier, explorer and landscape conservationist was a cousin.
+He is currently the chief political cartoonist at The Telegraph and has been a contributor to the BBC, Guardian Online and Private Eye.